 The wide variety of strange and different flavors that are not found anywhere else have made Japanese snacks one of the souvenirs most sought after by tourists.
 On this article, I have picked 10 most popular Japanese snacks out of hundreds with various price range.

-From Kit Kats of strange flavors to wasabi pistachios, here are 10 must buy snacks in Japan in 2021!
+From Kit Kats of strange flavors to wasabi pistachios, here are 10 must buy snacks in Japan!

 1. Meiji Takenoko no Sato and Kinoko no Yama

 Basically, they are like cookies with bamboo or mushroom form cover in chocolate.
 Meiji is a Japanese company famous for its delicious chocolate, but sometimes eating only chocolate can be too much sweet.
 Takenoko no Sato and Kinuko no Yama are a perfect and balanced combination between cookie and chocolate, and I can assure you they are very addictive.